 Struggling with CRM adoption in your organization?
 Contact Vantage Point for a free CRM assessment →

 Let's examine what research and real-world experience reveal about CRM failure.
+The data tells a clear story:

 | Failure Factor | Percentage | Root Cause Category |